Pelagicore/softwarecontainer/doc/chapters/api/index.rst

 |

-:Return Value:
+:Return Values:
         :pid: ``int32`` PID of the process run inside the container.
-Negative on error.
+        :success: ``bool`` Whether or not the operation was successful.

 ShutdownContainer